Skip navigation

 And of course, you’ll need a litter box.

 Wondering how to travel with a cat litter box?
-There are disposable, collapsible, and easy to carry plastic options.
+There are disposable, collapsible, and easy-to-carry plastic options.
 Keep litter handy, so you can put some in the box if your cat needs a pit stop.
 Poop bags can also be helpful in case your cat goes outside of the box.

 Day of the Trip